 Also known as bone lesions or osteolytic lesions, lytic lesions are spots of bone damage that result from cancerous plasma cells building up in your bone marrow.
 Your bones can't break down and regrow (your doctor may call this remodel) as they should.
-This makes them thin and creates areas of abnormal bone.
+This makes them thin and creates areas of weaker bones that are vulnerable to fractures.
 Almost everyone who has multiple myeloma will have bone lesions at some time.

 In normal bone, the process of bone remodeling keeps your bones healthy and strong.
 Special cells called osteoclasts break down old bone.
 Osteoblasts lay down new bone in its place.

 With myeloma, the cancerous plasma cells (called myeloma cells) make chemicals called osteoclast activating factors (OAFs).
 These OAFs tell the osteoclasts to break down bone faster than usual, so old bone is broken down faster than new bone is made.